formkiq/formkiq-webform-examples-contact/README.md

 # Auto-Wired Forms

-The FormKiQ Client SDK includes an optional auto-wiring function.
+The FormKiQ Client JavaScript SDK includes an optional auto-wiring function.
 In order to have your form automatically submit to your FormKiQ Core deployment, you can add a className of "fkq-form" to your &lt;form&gt; element.

 **NOTE: Validation has not yet been implemented for auto-wired forms.**